 - hot-restart-persistence: The configuration that enables the Hot Restart feature.
 It includes the element base-dir that is used to specify the directory where the Hot Restart data will be stored.
 The default value for base-dir is hot-restart.
 You can use the default value, or you can specify the value of another folder containing the Hot Restart configuration, but it is mandatory that this hot-restart element has a value.
-This directory will be created automatically if it does not exist. - validation-timeout-seconds: Validation timeout for the Hot Restart process when validating the cluster members expected to join and the partition table on the whole cluster. - data-load-timeout-seconds: Data load timeout for the Hot Restart process.
-All members in the cluster should finish restoring their local data before this timeout. - hot-restart: The configuration that enables or disables the Hot Restart feature per data structure.
-This element is used for the supported data structures (in the above examples, you can see that it is included in map and cache).
-Turning on fsync guarantees that data is persisted to the disk device when a write operation returns successful response to the caller.
-By default, fsync is turned off.
-That means data will be persisted to the disk device eventually, instead of on every disk write.
-This generally provides better performance.
+This directory will be created automatically if it does not exist.
+A single base-dir can be used only and only by a single Hazelcast member, it cannot be shared by multiple members.
+An attempt to use the same base-dir by multiple members will make these members abort the startup process except one which wins the ownership of the directory. - parallelism: Level of parallelism in Hot Restart Persistence.
+There will be this many IO threads, each writing in parallel to its own files.
+During the Hot Restart procedure, this many IO threads will be reading the files and this many rebuilder threads will be rebuilding the Hot Restart metadata. - validation-timeout-seconds: Validation timeout for the Hot Restart process when validating the cluster members expected to join and the partition table on the whole cluster. - data-load-timeout-seconds: Data load timeout for the Hot Restart process.
+All members in the cluster should finish restoring their local data before this timeout. - cluster-data-recovery-policy: Specifies the data recovery policy that will be respected during Hot Restart cluster start.
+Valid values are; \ FULL\RECOVERY\ONLY: Starts the cluster only when all expected members are present and correct.
+Otherwise, it fails.
+This is the default value. \ PARTIAL\RECOVERY\MOST\RECENT: Starts the cluster with the members which have most up-to-date partition table and successfully restored their data.
+All other members will leave the cluster and force start themselves.
+If no member restores its data successfully, cluster start fails.